 This is the only way you will be medically cleared to end your isolation/quarantine period.

-If you are in quarantine and you get a COVID-19 test before your 14-day quarantine period is complete and the result is negative, that does NOT mean you should end your quarantine early.
-The 14-day quarantine is important because people who have been exposed to COVID-19 can become infectious at any point up to 14 days after exposure.
+If you are in quarantine and you get a COVID-19 test before your 10-day quarantine period is complete and the result is negative, that does NOT mean you should end your quarantine early.
+The 10-day quarantine is important because people who have been exposed to COVID-19 can become infectious at any point up to 14 days after exposure.
+A small percentage of people may still develop infection between days 10-14.
+During that time, it is important that you avoid crowds, stay 6 feet away from other people, wear your mask when you are around other people, and practice good hand hygiene.

 Twistle is a company contracted by IU Health to provide symptom monitoring of all COVID-19 infected individuals, as well as those who are identified as being a close contact of a person who has tested positive.
 Twistle will prompt you to check-in via the app on a daily basis.
 This is how IU will help you keep track of your symptoms in case things get worse.
 It is also the way that IU Health will be able to release you from isolation or quarantine.